Monastery of Camaldoli

 9 am - 1 pm and 2:30 pm - 7:30 pm

-Adjacent to the monastery lies the Hermitage, a collection of small cells where the Camaldolese hermits live in seclusion and contemplation.
-These simple dwellings, offer a glimpse into the ascetic lifestyle embraced by St. Romuald and his followers.
+Adjacent to the monastery lies the hermitage, a collection of small cells where the Camaldolese hermits live in seclusion and contemplation.
+These modest homes provide insight into the austere way of life that St. Romuald and his adherents led.